Key Takeaways:

 - If there is an update, install it and restart the TV.

-Fix 4: Repair Corrupted Video Files (For Streaming/External Devices)
+Fix 4: Convert and Enhance Video Files to a Compatible Format (For Streaming/External Devices)

-Tipard Video Converter Ultimate can help repair corrupted video files by re-encoding and turning them into a stable, playable format.
+Some TVs support only specific video formats and codecs.
+A video may look blurry or fail to play correctly if it uses an unsupported codec, high compression level, or unusual resolution.
+Tipard Video Converter Ultimate can help fix playback issues caused by incompatible or improperly encoded video files by converting them into widely supported formats.
 It makes it easier for your TV, streaming device, or media player to read without glitches.
 You can change the video to a format that works on most devices, like MP4, MOV, AVI, and more.

 You can also adjust the output settings.
 You can change the resolution, bitrate, or frame rate so the video plays smoothly on your specific device.
 It also supports batch conversion, so you can change many videos at the same time without doing them one by one.